Manu10744/Stream-Analytics/kafka/README.md

 - **Consumers**: Subscribes to a topic and thus **receives** a stream of the data

 ### Setup
-To start the Apache Kafka Environment, we need to have at least two shell sessions active.
+After installing Apache Kafka we can start the required environment.
+For this we need to have at least two shell sessions active.

-In Shell 1 we start the ZooKeeper Service that's still required by Kafka:
+In Shell 1 we start the **ZooKeeper Service** that's still required by Kafka:

 ```bash
 $ cd kafka_2.13-2.7.0
 $ bin/zookeeper-server-start.sh config/zookeeper.properties
 ```

-In Shell 2 we start the Apache Kafka Server:
+In Shell 2 we start the Apache **Kafka Server**:

 ```bash
 $ bin/kafka-server-start.sh config/server.properties